nemccarthy/stash-pullrequest-builder-plugin/README.md

 ##Notify Stash Instance (StashNotifier plugin)

-If you have enabled the 'Notify Stash Instance' Post-build Action and also enabled 'Merge before build', you need to set '${sourceCommitHash}' as Commit SHA-1.
+If you have enabled the 'Notify Stash Instance' Post-build Action and also enabled 'Merge before build', you need to set '${pullRequestCommit}' as Commit SHA-1.
 This will record the build result against the source commit.

 ##Rerun test builds